Kuala Lumpur to Da Nang / Early-Mid May 2026

 Banh Xeo

-Crisp rice pancake wrapped with herbs and dipped at the table, great on the slower city day.
+Crisp rice pancake wrapped with herbs and dipped at the table, great when you have a little extra time to sit properly.

 Banh Xeo Ba Duong